forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

-# Deep dive: How we use quantum safe encrypted SQLite mailboxes for our privacy-focused and secure email service
+# Quantum Safe Email: How we use encrypted SQLite mailboxes to keep your email safe

 ## Table of Contents